frychicken/PiGen/README.md

 In the future, i will create new batch file, shellscript (not this) which will generate all possible combinations alphabet, numeric, special characters password, customize length, support Mac, linux and windows

-This is a official release version for Windows ( ver 5.2.2 - Connection Timed Out )
+This is a official release version for Windows ( ver 5.2.3 - Origin Is Unreachable )

 Release alpha for linux and mac @bash/alpha